 You find yourself at Amsterdam central station an hour or two to spare.
-You could take a coffee or grab something to eat, or go and explore the neighbourhood!
-There’s a lot to see and do near the station with plenty of variety.
-Let’s take a look at what kind of photos you can expect to capture within a 5-10 minute walk from Amsterdam Centraal.
+Go and explore the neighbourhood!
+There’s a lot to see and do near the station and it’s also one of the best photo locations in Amsterdam.
+There’s plenty of variety nearby so let’s take a look at what kind of photos you can expect to capture within a 5-10 minute walk from Amsterdam Centraal.

-Starbucks have an cafe on platform 2 which is set in the old second class waiting room.
+Starbucks has a cafe on platform 2 which is set in the old second class waiting room.

 The mirrored ceiling at the back of the main building…In this photo, I’ve flipped it 180 to give the impression of a mirrored floor 🙂